felrock/Wu-tang-lyric-generator/README.md

 Shogun,

-Nah, I shot you, I killed you, nigga
+Nah, I shot you, I killed you, ni**a
-You don't know me, I'm the one that shot you, nigga You know what I mean?
+You don't know me, I'm the one that shot you, ni**a You know what I mean?
 Yeah, I know, I like the way you dress
 Yeah, I like the way you look
-Yeah, I'm the one that shot you, nigga
+Yeah, I'm the one that shot you, ni**a
 You know what I mean?
 Yeah, I know, I like the way ...
 ```